-Really, it’s no wonder that 50 million people around the world claim Scottish ancestry – and so many want to be a part of our Scottish family.
+Really, it’s no wonder that more than 40 million people around the world claim Scottish ancestry – and so many want to be a part of our Scottish family.

-There are about 50 million people world-wide who claim Scottish ancestry.
-From Singapore, Australia and New Zealand, through Europe to the USA and Canada, there are people all over the world with ancestral roots, affinity or connections to Scotland.
+More than 40 million people world-wide claim Scottish ancestry.
+From Australia and New Zealand, through Europe to the USA and Canada, there are people all over the world with ancestral roots, affinity or connections to Scotland.